MLHale/Identity-Authentication-and-Access-Control/README.md

 By the end of this module, students will be able to:

 * Define personal identity in terms of digital and physical attributes and information.
-* Differentiate between a digital identity (who someone is) and a digital credential (how someone proves who they are).
+* Differentiate between a digital identity (who someone is) and a credential (how someone proves who they are).
 * Place different types of credentials into categories by associating them with one of the three phrases: "something you know," "something you have," and "something you know"
 * Associate credentialing with role-based permissions and discern between different levels of access needs as part of different scenarios.
 * Describe the relationship between password complexity and the amount of time required to crack a password.